Pixel-Reactor/yoga-webpage/README.md

 # React + Vite Yoga WebPage

-This website is a yoga template designed by matteo stella (pixel-reactor.com)
+This website is a yoga template designed by matteo stella (pixel-reactor.com) with react , vite and tailwind css

 ## Visit Count
 this website send a request to an express server to manage a count of anonimous visits everytime the page is open.